learnk8s/learnk8s.io/_blog/kubernetes-chaos-spot-instance/index.md

 ## Spot Instances

-AWS call them “spot instances”, Azure and Google.
+AWS call them [Spot Instances](https://aws.amazon.com/ec2/spot/), Azure [Low-priority VM](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-use-low-priority) and Google [Preemptible VM](https://cloud.google.com/compute/docs/instances/preemptible).
 We will call them “spot instances” as it seems to be the most common terminology.
 Though their inner workings differ a little they stem from the same rationale.

 A typical cloud provider buys loads of powerful servers organised in large data centres.
 To maximise the utilisation of hardware they divide those computers into smaller virtual machines.

+`[PLACEHOLDER] - We could have drawing that shows bare metal servers split into VMS of different sizes`

 **Because they promise everyone horizontal scalability, they need to keep a lot of unutilised hardware in case someone suddenly needs additional compute units.
 That, however, leaves a lot of resources unused.**